ezmiller/humanscode/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 ## The New `Column` API

-Today we have deployed a new Column API (`tablecloth.column.api`) into the data processing library [Tablecloth](https://gitub.com/scicloj/tablecloth) (available as of version `7.029.1`).
+Today we deployed a new Column API (`tablecloth.column.api`) into the data processing library [Tablecloth](https://gitub.com/scicloj/tablecloth) (available as of version `7.029.1`).
 This new API adds a new primitive to the Tablecloth system: the `column`.
 Here's how we use it: